 - Brochure and presentation department often perceived by sales as the order takers and developers of on-demand requests for sales tools for any and all occasions.

-- Organized by product and generates tons of product specific sales tools.
+- Organized by product and generates tons of product specific sales tools, many of which never get used.

 - Effectiveness determined by quantity of deliverables versus quality.

-- Very tactical and relies on Product Management for most all of its content.
+- Tactical and relies on Product Management for most all of its content.

 - Overall mission is to help sales compete and win with existing products.